-In conclusion, therefore, fixed towers and offshore platforms can provide a cost-effective source of supplementary data, removing the need to deploy moored buoys in those regions.
+In conclusion, therefore, fixed towers and offshore platforms can provide a cost-effective source of supplementary data-releasing, removing the need to deploy moored buoys to be used in more remote areas where there are no alternatives those regions.

-4.6 Drifting Buoys
+4.6 DRIFTING BUOYS

-Drogued drifting buoys (Niiler, 2001; Maximenko et al., 2013, Centurioni, 2018) have been used for many years in oceanography, principally for the measurement of sea-surface currents.
+Drifting buoysDrogued drifting buoys (Niiler, 2001; Maximenko et al., 2013, Centurioni, 2018) have been used for many years in oceanography, principally for the measurement of sea-surface currents.
 However, the development of reliable satellite tracking and data relay systems (WMO/IOC, 1995) has led to a dramatic increase in the numbers of ocean drifting buoys deployed, and significant development has taken place in the sensor capabilities of drifters for meteorological and oceanographic purposes.